 Here are some ways to help reduce pain associated with your period:

-- Try home remedies like heating pads, massage, or light exercise to help ease menstrual cramps.
+- Try home remedies to help ease menstrual cramps.

-- For breast swelling and tenderness, some lifestyle changes, such as diet, can help minimize your symptoms.
+- For breast swelling and tenderness, some lifestyle changes can help minimize your symptoms.

 - If headaches related to hormone levels are an issue during your period, here are some ways to find relief and prevent them from occurring.